 Building upon the solid foundation the States Parties have constructed on the issue of victim assistance, the purpose of the Committee on Victim Assistance is to support States Parties in their national efforts to strengthen and advance victim assistance, in particular in States Parties with mine victims in areas under their jurisdiction or control.

 In doing so, the Committee will ensure balance between ongoing discussions on pertinent aspects of victim assistance within the framework of the Convention itself, and taking the discussion on meeting the needs and guaranteeing the rights of mine victims to other fora where relevant and related issues are debated.

 The mandate of the Committee on Victim Assistance is to carry out the following:

-The Committee is composed of four States Parties serving overlapping two-year terms.
-Each year, the Committee selects a chair among the members serving the second year of their terms.
-The current members of the Committee on Victim Assistance are:
+The Committee on Victim Assistance will be composed of a representative group of four States Parties, serving overlapping two-year terms.
+Each year, the Committee will select a chair among the States Parties serving the second year of their two-year terms.

 The Committee draws on the expertise of the International Campaign to Ban Landmines (ICBL) and the International Committee of the Red Cross (ICRC) as observers and invites other States Parties, the United Nations and other relevant international and non-governmental organisations to participate in its work on an ad hoc basis.